-Trustee Matching Church Scholarship: Full-time students whose local church awards funds for their use in paying University costs will be eligible to receive matching funds.
-The match is based on the first \$550 received from the church during the academic year.
-This applies to Nazarene and non-Nazarene churches.
-NNU will match a church award for two semesters each school year, until work is completed on the first bachelor's degree for a traditional full-time undergraduate student.
-Students below a 2.0 cumulative GPA are not eligible for a full match and will be matched only on a one-to-one basis.
-For on-region Nazarene churches who have paid their education budget in full, a 7:1 match will be awarded.
-On-region Nazarene churches who have partially paid their education budgets will receive a 6:1 or 5:1 match.
-Students sponsored by an on-region Nazarene church who has not paid its education budget, off-region Nazarene churches, and some approved Treasure Valley non-Nazarene churches have been approved to receive a 4:1 match.
+Trustee Matching Church Scholarship: Full-time students whose local church awards funds for their use in paying University costs will be eligible to receive matching funds based on the year they begin enrollment at NNU.
+The match for incoming students in 2025-26 is based on the first \$850 received from the church, for that student, during the academic year.
+This applies to all churches, Nazarene and otherwise.
+NNU will match a church award in the fall and spring semesters each school year, until work is completed on the first bachelor's degree for a traditional full-time undergraduate student.
+For Nazarene churches on the NNU field who have paid their education budget in full, a 7:1 match will be awarded.
+Nazarene churches on the NNU field who have partially paid their education budgets will receive a 6:1 or 5:1 match, depending on the percentage paid.
+Students sponsored by a Nazarene church on the NNU field who has not paid its education budget, Nazarene churches on other fields, and some approved Boise Valley churches will receive a 4:1 match.
 Please check with Financial Aid to see if your church qualifies.
-All other non-Nazarene church awards will be matched at a 1:1 ratio.
+All other church awards will be matched at a 1:1 ratio.